xtfocus/khoailang/journal/next_thing.md

 About quiz types that we can generate, check out #file:quizzes_design.md  (Ignore the types marked as "REMOVED")

 Finally, After populating new quizzes and flashcards --> save to 'quizzes' and 'flashcards' tables.

+During generating flashcards and quizzes we should use websocket connections to keep the connection alive, otherwise we will be met with timeout error, yuck.

 2. Quiz session: